Stimul8d/Dave-Huntley/docs/PROJECT.md

 - DO NOT use separate BlogLayout - everything is in [slug].astro

 ## Common Gotchas
-1. Images must match blog post slug exactly
+1. Images must match blog post slug exactly (except xmatrix sequence)
 2. Base URL is handled in the template, don't add it to content
 3. All content lives in `/src/content/blog/`
 4. Favicon and other static assets need base URL